meld-cp/obsidian-build/docs/user-guide.md

 await $.ui.message( 56 / 5 );
 ```
 ````
-To run it, select the 'Meld-Build: Run' command from the command pallette.
+To run it, select the `Meld-Build: Run` command from the command pallette.

-Notice that the JavaScript codeblock above is accompanied with the text 'meld-build'.
+Notice that the `JavaScript` codeblock above is accompanied with the text `meld-build`.
 This allows the plugin to sandbox and run the code within.

-The '$' accessor provides a way to use the meld-build API (See below).
+The `$` accessor provides a way to use the meld-build API (See below).

 ## What happens when a note is run?